jenkinsci/.github/CONTRIBUTING.md

 # Contributing

-**Never report security issues on GitHub or other public channels (Gitter/Twitter/etc.), follow the instruction from [Jenkins Security](https://jenkins.io/security/) to report it on [Jenkins Jira](https://issues.jenkins-ci.org)**
+**Never report security issues on GitHub, public Jira issues or other public channels (Gitter/Twitter/etc.), follow the instruction from [Jenkins Security](https://www.jenkins.io/security/#reporting-vulnerabilities) to report it on [Jenkins Jira](https://issues.jenkins-ci.org)**

 In the Jenkins project we appreciate any kind of contributions: code, documentation, design, etc.